axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

 ### Generate using Ronin Wallet

-The Ronin Wallet—both the browser extension and the mobile app—can also be used for ECDSA key generation.
-You can download the app from , which can be downloaded on the [Ronin Wallet](https://wallet.roninchain.com/) page.
+ECDSA keys can also be generated using [Ronin Wallet](https://wallet.roninchain.com/), both the browser extension and the mobile app.
+Follow the steps in the flow diagrams provided in the following sections.

 #### Browser extension